SemkoDev/romeo.html/README.md

 ## How to use

-Please check the Articles on [Deviota Medium](https://medium.com/deviota) for instructions.
 Download the latest release from the releases tab.

 **BEFORE RUNNING**: Check that the file has not been tampered with.